 My path to teaching high school

 When I reached the end of my first masters degree (the MST Earth Science), I was being recruited under the alternative track to licensure.
-In the State of Ohio, when a school/district cannot find licensed teachers, they can employ a certain number of teachers who do not hold professional licenses, while those teachers pursue their teaching credential.
+In the State of Ohio (as I understand it), when a school/district cannot find licensed teachers, they can employ a certain number of teachers who do not hold professional licenses, while those uncertified/unlicensed teachers pursue their teaching credential.
 This had been my secondary plan all along, but by the time I was interested in switching to high school teaching jobs, the market in my geographic area was flooded with appropriately credentialed teachers and I could not get an interview.
 Eventually, a principal called after looking at my resume and thankfully let me know that I would be a good candidate for a teaching position, if I had the correct teaching license.
 That evening, I decided to go back to school for a teaching license.

-I had to re-enroll in graduate school and complete nearly a degree’s worth of pedagogy courses, plus 13 weeks of student teaching.
+I had to re-enroll in graduate school and complete nearly a degree’s worth of pedagogy courses, plus 13 weeks of full-time student teaching.
 I wanted to do everything “by the book” so no one would ever be able to say I wasn’t as completely qualified as someone else.
 My university decided I probably knew how to “do grad school” and doubled up my courses so I could finish in half the time.

 I sat out a year after earning my teaching license, after the birth of my second child.
 The next year, I sent out 34 applications, went booked 14 interviews, and was offered my first teaching position at the 13th, just a week before the start of school.